ChrstphrHll/npc_gen/students/Jacomo Jacaranda.md

   int: 14
   str: 18
   wis: 9
-track: Assault
-trait: I get bored easily.
-When am I going to get on with my destiny?
-trait1: Iconoclastic
-trait2: Narrow
 year: 5
+guild: Alderden
+partyID: 11
 ---
 # Jacomo Jacaranda
 ---
 ### Description
 - 5th year Halfling Barbarian in Alderden
-- straight grey hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Pale skin
+- straight grey hair that's pulled to the side and buzzed on the left, Hazel eyes, and Pale skin
 - Is Iconoclastic and Narrow, and has Personal Development as their ideal

 ### Organizations